-The Yield Curve Is Flatter!
+The Yield Curve Is Inverted!
 Remind Me Why I Care

-(Bloomberg) -- If you’re wondering what a yield curve is and why there’s so much fretting in the U.S. over it flattening -- and what that even means -- you’re not alone.
-In November, Google searches for “yield curve flattening” shot up to their highest level in over a decade, only to reach an even loftier peak in April.
+(Bloomberg) -- If you’re wondering what a yield curve is and why there’s so much fretting in the U.S. over it flattening -- and parts of it even inverting -- you’re not alone.
+Late last year, Google searches for “yield curve flattening” shot up to their highest level in over a decade, only to reach an even loftier peak in April.
+Inversion supercharged those inquiries.
 Here’s what the fuss is about.

 1. What’s a yield curve?

 It’s a way to show the difference in the compensation investors are getting for choosing to buy shorter- or longer-term debt.
 Most of the time, they demand more for locking away their money for longer periods, with the greater uncertainty that brings.
 So yield curves usually slope upward.

 2. What are flat and inverted yield curves?